b1ueb1ues/dl/README.md

 - adv: Try to simulate adventurer's damage.
 Contains charactor unique skill process function, ActionList(like APL in simcraft for wow), and you can change default equip to specific one.
 - conf: configure of default skill data to simulate, read frame data from framedata folder, configure default wp/dragon equiped.
 - wep: Contains config of weapons' frame and damage data.
-- module: Contains bleed now, TODO: add energy.
+- module: Contains bleed now.
 - framedata: Pictures that have frames number in it.
 Source of data in adventures and weapons config.
 - mechanics: The study of DL's mechanics, Lots of test data, formula,  (Warning: lots of Chinese inside)